Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### The `EXTRACT` expressions now support the `REQUIRED` clause to support column pruning in user-defined extractors

 U-SQL supports column pruning in built-in extractors such as `Extractors.Csv` and `Extractors.Parquet`.
-Example of column pruning are the case where the `EXTRACT`'s expressions schema may specify more than the columns needed in the script, e.g., because the extractor needs them for identifying the position in the data such as the CSV extractor, but the final script only uses a few of the specified columns.
+Examples of column pruning arise where the `EXTRACT`'s expressions schema may specify more than the columns needed in the script, e.g., because the extractor needs them for identifying the position in the data such as the CSV extractor but the final script only uses a few of the specified columns.
 In that case the query compilation will only generate code that will extract the required columns and skip the other columns.

 In the case of user-defined extractors, U-SQL does not know the internal implementation of the extractor.
 Thus per default, it assumes that all the columns need to be extracted.
 However, column pruning may be interesting for user-defined extractors as well.
 If a user-defined extractor is written in a way that it does not need all columns to be extracted, then the `REQUIRED` clause can be used to specify which columns cannot be pruned and the optimizer can then provide column pruning.